 How do I register with the Practice?

 You can register on-line or in person at reception.
 If you need to see a Doctor you will be offered the first available appointment.
-Your acceptance to be included on to the Practice list is at the discretion of the Doctor, and you must also meet the NHS entitlement criteria.
+Your acceptance to be included on to the Practice list is at the discretion of the Practice, and you must also meet the NHS entitlement criteria.
 If the GP is unable to accept you on to the Practice list you will be given a reason why your request to register has been declined.

 How do I request a House Call ?